sijeecodes/starflight2/README.md

  - Level NPC Objects are spawned by Level Data.

 ### Level Data
- - Format : [{eventTime: "timeStamp", npcAI: "npcAIname", npcBasics: "npcBasicName", startingPosition: "[x,y,z]"}, {...} ...]
+ - Format : [{eventTime: "timeStamp", npcAI: "npcAIname", npcBasic: "npcBasicName", startingPosition: "[x,y,z]"}, {...} ...]
  - Event time of the first event will be checked.
  - When time is met, NPC is constructed based on data.
  - The ran data will be removed from the level data array.
  - Each level data object conations 4 below attributes.
  1. eventTime    : Timestamp of the time the NPC Object is produced.
  2. npcAI        : Name of NPC AI pattern used for the NPC Object.
- 3. npcBasics    : Name of NPC's basic data used for stats and rendering.
+ 3. npcBasic    : Name of NPC's basic data used for stats and rendering.
  4. startPosition : Spawn position of the NPC Object.

 ## NPC System
  - NPC stats and behaviours based on data.
 Three datas are combined for an NPC.
  1. NPC AI : NPC AI Patterns are triggered by conditions inside this data.
  2. NPC AI Patterns : NPC AI Pattern data, used in NPC AI.
 Defines NPC behaviour.
- 3. NPC Basics : NPC speed, power, hp, collision data and 3D resource used for NPC.
+ 3. NPC Basic : NPC speed, power, hp, collision data and 3D resource used for NPC.

 ### NPC AI
  - Format : { aiName: { timeTriggered: [ { "triggerTime", "patternName" }, … ], hpTirggered: [{ "triggerHP", "patternName" }, …] }, aiName2: {[],[]}, ... }